 Traditional financial transactions can be a little expensive because of all the fees associated with the middlemen like bankers.
 Security tokens remove the need for middlemen which reduces fees.
 In the future, smart contracts may reduce the complexity, costs, and paper works.

 #3 Speeding up Execution

-Traditional finance institutions have a lot of middlemen involved which simply increases the execution time.
-By removing these middlemen, securities allow for faster execution time for successful issuance of security tokens.
+Traditional financial institutions have a lot of middlemen involved which simply increases the execution time.
+By removing these middlemen, securities allow for faster execution time for the successful issuance of security tokens.
 Because of this increased speed, the security tokens are bound to become attractive investments.

 #4 Exposure to Free Market

 Investment transactions today are extremely localized.

 Chinese investors find it extremely hard to invest in private US companies and vice-versa.
 So, how are security tokens going to help here?

 Well, by using security tokens, creators can market their deals to anyone on the internet.
 This exposure to the free market helps in increasing asset valuation.
 Also, this increased exposure leads to….